Shocked by the Bible p.3

 Becoming Children, becoming gods

-Does the bible say we will be gods?
-The bible says when we believe the gospel we become the children of God - NOW.
+Does the Bible say we will become gods?
+The Bible says when we believe the gospel we become the children of God - NOW.
 We are sons of God - Now.
 Are we Gods?
 Are we to be gods?
 Not now, not ever.